Capitals trade Jonas Siegenthaler to New Jersey for conditional third-round pick

 “I just think it’s a situation that’s unfortunate,” MacLellan said in March of Siegenthaler getting little opportunity this season.
 “I think Siegenthaler is a good player.
 He’s a legitimate first PK guy in the NHL.
 I think just the circumstances this year with the team evolving and the team starting to play well, the defense starting to play well and the pairs settling in, so it’s gotten away from him a little bit.
 But I think he’ll get an opportunity here at some point and he’ll come in and do well.”

-Siegenthaler was drafted by the Capitals in the second round of the 2015 NHL draft.
+Siegenthaler, who is eligible for the Seattle expansion draft this summer, was drafted by the Capitals in the second round of the 2015 NHL draft.
 The Zurich native made his NHL debut for the Capitals in November 2018.
 He proceeded to play in 26 games that season.
 He played consistently in the 2019-20 season, playing in 64 of 69 games played.

 Siegenthaler and van Riemsdyk were the two extra defensemen on the Caps’ active roster this season.
 Washington had eight defensemen on its active roster since the team’s opener on Jan.
 14.